Amund-Fremming/tero-server/Tasklist.md

 **User**
 - [x] Add support for guest user and persistet user
+- [x] Create middleware for injecting an extention for user
+- [x] Post, put, delete
 - [ ] Auth0 support for persistent user
-- [x] Create middleware for injecting an extention for user
-- [ ] Post, patch, put, delete

 **Cache**
+- [ ] Implement a cache for Quiz
+- [ ] Implement a cache for Spinner
+- [ ] Implement a cache for Quiz search pages
-- [ ] Implement a cache for games
+- [ ] Implement a cache for Spinner search pages

 **WebSocket**
 - [ ] Add websocket support